guilhermemg/nas_v1/README.md

-# nas_v1_visapp
+# Description

-Repository with the code of the paper Neural Architecture Search in the Context of Multi-Task Learning
+Repository with the code of the paper Neural Architecture Search in the Context of Multi-Task Learning published on VISAPP 2023